Apollo013/AspNet_WebApi2_Versioning/README.md

 ####To Test####

-In Visual Studio 2015, uncomment the line '// ConfigureCustomHeaderVersioning(config);' in the WebApiConfig class, then simply run the project using ctrl-F5, and then in Fiddler, issue the following GET requests ...
+In Visual Studio 2015, uncomment the line '// ConfigureAcceptHeaderVersioning(config);' in the WebApiConfig class, then simply run the project using ctrl-F5, and then in Fiddler, issue the following GET requests ...

 (1) http://localhost:[YOUR_PORT_NUMBER]/api/tasks